dhh1128/codecraft.co/unencapsulate-yourself.md

 As cells grow into tissues in biology, so similar objects in an OOP mindset often coalesce into horizontal layers composed of entities with compatible composition and duties.
 These strata get names: "the business logic layer", "the display layer", "middleware", "core engine", and so forth.
 If you've worked on anything MVC or n-tier or client-server, you know this mindset.

-Less commonly, objects align on a vertical axis, producing semi-independent silos that span layers to produce decoupled top-level features.
+Less commonly, objects align on a vertical axis, producing semi-independent silos that span layers to produce decoupled top-le features.
 An optional accounting module that has its own db and middleware might be modeled as an independent stack in a vertical architecture. <a class="zem_slink" title="Aspect-Oriented Programming" href="http://www.techopedia.com/definition/204/aspect-oriented-programming-aop" target="_blank" rel="techopedia">Aspect-oriented programming</a> also spans layers, though in a less siloed way.

 In either case, <a title="Why People Are Part of A Software Architecture" href="why-people-are-part-of-a-software-architecture.md">the boxes you draw to model your architecture tend to correspond to teams</a>, and those teams tend to use different tools and processes, and those differences tend to isolate rather than converge organizations.